 Many participants also reported having to pay “hidden costs” to access certain mobile services.
 For instance, in Kenya, visually impaired users rely on paying trusted individuals to do basic mobile money transactions, such as top-ups and cash outs, on their behalf.
 This is primarily because many have been the victims of fraudulent activities when topping up directly with mobile money agents as they have no means to confirm whether the agent has added the right balance or provided them with the right amount of cash.

 While the research team has encountered several challenges, the early insights that have been revealed have convinced us of the importance of conducting this type of research among PWD and key ecosystem stakeholders.
 Overall, we have found that mobile phones have a large potential to drive socio and economic inclusion of PWD in Kenya and Bangladesh.
 There is certainly more work to be done to ensure that mobile operators increase their awareness of the value and needs of their disabled customers (i.e. products and service provision).
 Digital technologies will also play a key role in driving greater awareness of disabilities, helping to overcome stigmas associated with PWD and make societies more inclusive of these individuals.
-We will be publishing the full insights report from this research in October 2019 so be sure to keep an eye on our resource page.

 Disability in Bangladesh: Prevalence and Pattern, Population Monograph: Volume-5, Bangladesh Bureau of Statistics, November 2015